While they won’t rattle your windows or let you feel the bass in your chest, Bluetooth speakers under $50 do leave plenty of room in your budget.

 If you like your audio loud and don’t mind sacrificing a bit of battery life, the OontZ Angle 3 is a great pick.

-Pros: Minimalist design, great battery life, solid build quality, balanced sound
+Pros: Sleek design, good battery life, IPX7 water-resistance rating, balanced sound

 The following speakers didn’t make our list but they came close.

 Still, they offer value in the sub-$50 market and make solid runner-up options if one of the others isn’t in stock or doesn’t interest you.